jefdaj/ortholang-demo/templates/demo.md

 {% import "macros.jinja" as macros with context %}

-The demo on the right is similar to what you will get if you [install Detourrr][1], except:
+The terminal on the right is similar to what you will get if you [install Detourrr][1], except:

 * You have to upload and download your files one at a time
 * Long-running scripts might be killed to keep the server responsive for others